Squirrel/Squirrel.Windows/docs/getting-started.md

 ## What about shortcuts?

 Every EXE in your package will automatically get a shortcut.
 If you don't want this to be the case, follow the steps for handling Squirrel events below.
+(But don't use a dot in the executable name, see: [#530](../../../issues/530))

 ## Handling Squirrel events